The notion of photographs as unvarnished windows onto reality has long been contested.

 Photography has also been variously described as “a heterogeneous complex of codes”² and “neither creation nor memory, but documents”³.

-These aspects to photography become particularly relevant in fields such as photojournalism, documentary photography and forensic images where ethics and accuracy are paramount but is also interesting to explore on a more general level.
+I’m drawn to photography’s semiotic potential and as a document of information open to significant subjectivity and, at times, misrepresentation.
+These aspects become particularly relevant in fields such as photojournalism, documentary photography and forensic images where ethics and accuracy are paramount – but is also interesting to explore on a more general level.

 When one releases the camera shutter on a scene, a kind of facsimile of the world is created in two dimensions.
 But however much one wishes, it can only be considered as an interpretation, shaped by the photographer’s eye and intent or perhaps to prompt a story constructed by the viewer’s perspective.